-A student who qualifies for an exemption from one or more semester tests may choose to take the test in an effort to improve the student's grade.
-However, the test grade will not lower the student's semester grade.
+A student who qualifies for an exemption based on the above listed criteria from one or more semester tests will be excused from school on semester test days only.
+Exempt students may choose to take the test in an effort to improve the student's grade.
+However, the test grade, when taken under this circumstance, will not lower the student's semester grade.

-Date Adopted: July 19, 2011 Last Revised: May 21, 2013
+Date Adopted: July 19, 2011 Last Revised: June 19, 2018